 Faculty Recruitment: After a faculty search is approved by the University President, faculty recruitment is primarily guided by the Department as described in the CBA and in compliance with the University social equity policy.
 The Department Faculty appoint a Search Committee, which, in turn, recommends a given applicant for faculty appointment in the Department.
 The CBA gives primary responsibility to the Department faculty, as appointment must normally then be approved by a majority of full-time tenured and tenure-track faculty.
-Once an applicant is recommended by the Search Committee and approved by the Department faculty, the recommendation is forwarded to the Dean and Provost for approval before being given to the University President for final approval.
+Once an applicant is recommended by the Search Committee and approved by the Department faculty, the University President for the Depart approval before being given to the University President for final approval.